nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 ```

 Note that for finding extrema, Flot assumes that the transform
-function does not reorder values (it should be monotone).
+function does not reorder values (it should to monotone).

 The inverseTransform is simply the inverse of the transform function
 (so v == inverseTransform(transform(v)) for all relevant v).
 It is